 The current Intrusion Screening Value (ISV) for TCE at residential properties is 2.1 µg/m3 and the current ISV for TCE at commercial properties is 7.0 µg/m3.
 The sub-slab vapor concentrations requiring a mitigation system at residential properties is 33x the residential ISV or 70 µg/m3 for TCE.
 The sub-slab vapor concentration where a mitigations system would be required or additional investigation would need to be completed at a commercial property is 33x the commercial ISV, or 230 µg/m3 for TCE.

-TCE concentrations were greater than the action levels at three of the sampled residences and 14 of the sampled commercial properties.
+TCE concentrations were greater than the action levels at three of the sampled residences and 21of the sampled commercial properties.
 Three residential properties have vapor mitigation systems installed.
-Sub-slab mitigation systems have been installed at two commercial properties; 12 commercial properties either need additional sampling or mitigation systems.
+Sub-slab mitigation systems have been installed at 12 commercial properties; 9 commercial properties need mitigations systems to be installed, and 17 commercial properties either need initial or additional vapor sampling.

 Most of the work to date, focusing on assessing the potential vapor intrusion risk at residential and commercial properties in the area has been completed.
 Based on past and current groundwater data, there appears to be one or more sources of PCE and TCE north of Hennepin Ave., up-gradient of the General Mills Superfund site.
 These sources may be contributing to the contaminated groundwater plume and require further investigation.
 The MPCA also continues to evaluate the potential for vapor intrusion at the residential and commercial properties on either side of Hennepin Ave.

-A sub-surface investigation is scheduled to take place during Winter 2017 to identify the source and extent of the TCE contamination in the groundwater.
+Additional groundwater monitoring investigation is scheduled to take place during 2021 to identify the source and extent of the TCE contamination in the groundwater.

 Additional sub-slab vapor sampling is proceeding at the residential and commercial properties.
 Samples are being collected at properties that have provided access to the MPCA.
 The MPCA is continuing attempts to obtain access at the properties that have not responded to the agency's requests.